haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-# From BPRE0, 1A93F0:
+# From BPRE0, 1A942E:
-trainerbattle 05 BEN 0 <1C149D> <1835A0>
+trainerbattle 05 CALVIN 0 <1C1588> <1837BD>
 {
-Hi!
-I like shorts!
-They're comfy and easy to wear!

-You should be wearing shorts, too!
+Hey!
+What's wrong with you?
+You're still not wearing shorts!
 }
 {
-I don't believe it!
+Lost!
+Lost!
+Lost!
 }
 ```
 Notes: